bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 - Test each line of code you wrote by typing them into the Interactions Area.
 Use the error messages to edit your code to get it working.

 ---
-{layout="InvestigateC"}
+{layout="InvestigateC-DN"}
 # Testing out your Code

 Look at the two Circles of Evaluation below.
-One of them is familiar, but the other is very different!
+One of them is familiar, but the other is very different!{style="font-size:15pt"}

-- What's different about the Circle on the right?
+- What's different about the Circle on the right?{style="font-size:15pt"}
-- Can you figure out the Name for the function in the second Circle?
+- Can you figure out the Name for the function in the second Circle?{style="font-size:15pt"}
-- What do you think this expression will evaluate to?
+- What do you think this expression will evaluate to?{style="font-size:15pt"}
-- Convert this Circle to code and try it out!
+- Convert this Circle to code and try it out!{style="font-size:15pt"}

 @image{images/coe-pair.png, a}